 Today I have a really interesting and inspiring reader's story.
 It's a must-read for any writer out there, but I also think non-writers will find it insightful and encouraging as it documents Amy Lord's long and intense journey as one young woman fulfills her dreams.
 I don't say things like that lightly.
 This post shows not only how much hard work goes into writing and finishing a book but it also highlights that there are always options out there for us writers and while weighing them up is an equally daunting and draining task, there's a lot to be gained from considering all your options.
-I've personally learned A LOT chatting with Amy and reading this post, and I hope you do too.
+One of these options is crowdfunding your book with a crowdfunded publisher, or by raising the funds yourself.
+I was fairly clueless about either of these paths but Amy has shared her story and some tips for crowdfunding a book and I've personally learned A LOT chatting with Amy and reading this post.
+I hope you do too.

 I decided I wanted to be a writer when I was 10 years old, but it’s only now, over 20 years later, that my debut novel is due to be published.